wabkur/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-script that imports a dictionary of occurrences by user id and computes a dictionary of user ids by occurrence
+script that concats 2 files